shahnsha/Simple-Calculator/Calculator-frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Run
-Use methods to serve the calculator according to the purpose. doCalculation : Calculations running from Frontend doCalculationFromAPI : Calculations from API
+Use methods to serve the calculator according to the purpose.
+Comment below method name in app.component.ts ->  getOperation()

+doCalculation : Calculations running from Frontend

+doCalculationFromAPI : Calculations from API